What is Gutenberg?

 WordPress recently made a substantial upgrade to version 5.0.
 This update is known as Gutenberg after Johannes Gutenberg, the man who revolutionized the printing press over 500 years ago.
 Like the printing press brought books to the masses, WordPress aims to simplify and expand the online publishing realm so anyone can build their own website or blog.

-What is the new block editor?
+What is the block editor?

-The WordPress 5.0 update is a total redesign of the visual editor.
+The Gutenberg update is a total redesign of the visual editor.
 Pages and posts can now be built using blocks of content in a drag-and-drop interface.
 This is similar to what other page builders already do, except standardized across the entire WordPress platform.
 To me, this is a huge move forward in making WordPress more approachable and intuitive.

 Best block plugins to extend WordPress

-Gutenberg comes with a nice selection of simple blocks out-of-the-box.
+Gutenberg comes with a selection of simple blocks out-of-the-box.
 For additional block elements, you will need to download a block plugin.
 There are quite a few already out and more are arriving quickly.
 I have chosen some of my favorites based on features and visual appeal:

 Stackable — Stackable has a whopping 22 blocks.
 I really like the visual feel of these, they are modern and pleasant to look at. (free).

 Advanced Gutenberg — Advanced Gutenberg goes above and beyond with extra features like a WooCommerce listings block, user roles for blocks, and a slick lightbox effect. (free).

 Advanced Gutenberg Blocks — Lots of cool blocks.
 My favorite is the code block with syntax highlighting.
 Additionally, this plugin has a feature to disable native blocks of your choice from the visual editor. (free).

 Ultimate Blocks — Custom Gutenberg blocks designed for bloggers and marketers.
 Their goal is to make it insanely easy for you to create better and more engaging content with Gutenberg. (free).